farovictor/bifrost/README.md

 ## CLI Usage
 You can manage virtual keys from the command line with the `bifrost` tool.
 The commands interact with the running HTTP API by default.
-Before issuing keys you must register a root key and then associate services with it using `rootkey-add` and `service-add`.
+Before issuing keys you must register a root key (or update it later) and then associate services with it using `rootkey-add`, `rootkey-update` and `service-add`.

 The `--target` flag on `issue` refers to the service ID provided when calling `service-add`.